lalitparab786/Machine-Learning/README.md

 Support Vector Machines Classifier Tutorial with Python

 Support Vector Machines (SVM) are supervised machine learning algorithms that are used for classification and regression purposes.
-In this kernel, I build a Support Vector Machines classifier to classify a Voice based on Gender.
+In this kernel, I build a Support Vector Machines classifier to classify a Gender based on Voice.
 I have used the Voice dataset for this project.

 __Table of Contents__